Petroleum Engineering Graduate Program

 The Petroleum Engineering Department encourages involvement with the Society of Petroleum Engineers, the American Association of Drilling Engineers, and the American Rock Mechanics Association.
 The department provides some financial support for students attending the annual technical conferences for these professional societies.

-- The Petroleum Institute, Abu Dhabi, United Arab Emirates
+- The Petroleum Institute, Abu Dhabi, UAE

 Marquez Hall, the state-of-the-art home of the Petroleum Engineering Department, includes a visualization center as well as numerous laboratories and classrooms equipped with the technology needed to keep students and research on the cutting edge.
 This building has greatly enhanced our existing facilities: